 - 2.3 Breville VDF105 Halo Plus Health Fryer

 - 2.5 Salter EK2118 Healthy Cooking Air Fryer

 - 4 See Also

 Every one of us likes a little bit of delectable greasy food.
 But, there are two problems with it – you’re going to get fat, and you need to clean out the oil from your pans and the oven.
 However, what if we told you there was a more convenient way you can enjoy such a meal without all the guilt and cleaning that you’ll be left with on your hands afterwards?
-If that is your wish, then you need to get yourself an air fryer.
+If that’s your wish, then you need to get yourself one of the most useful kitchen gadgets on the market – an air fryer.
 What is an air fryer, you ask?
 Well, keep reading this article, and you’ll find out as we take a look at some of the best air fryers on the market.

 What Is An Air Fryer?

 An air fryer is like… Well, a miniature oven.
 It’s small in size and capacity but cooks the food by heating the air inside the oven.
 This kind of cooking requires very little grease to be used in general, leaving very little mess, and you’ll practically need to clean very little after using the fryer.